Forex Trading Signals: February 2015

 TCI Forecast on EURUSD, USDJPY, and GBPUSD

-During the 23rd of January 2015, TCI on EURUSD indicated -11.43% which is one of the lowest TCI readings on EURUSD of the past 15 years.
+- On January 23, 2015, the TCI for EURUSD showed -11.43%, one of the lowest readings for EURUSD in the past 15 years.

 Table: TCI on EURUSD Date High Low Close Volume Change Volatility TCI 2015.01.30 1.13627 1.12776 1.1283 328742 -0.30% 0.8% -8.62% 2015.02.02 1.13539 1.12918 1.13262 128341 0.38% 0.5% -8.23% (+1 Trading Days) -7.84% (+2 Trading Days) -7.42% (+3 Trading Days) -6.77% (+4 Trading Days) -6.35% (+5 Trading Days) -6.31% (+6 Trading Days) -5.83% (+7 Trading Days) -5.02% (+8 Trading Days) -5.22% (+9 Trading Days) -4.98% (+10 Trading Days) -4.53% (+11 Trading Days) -4.69% (+12 Trading Days) -4.13% (+13 Trading Days) -3.89% (+14 Trading Days) -2.93% (+15 Trading Days) -2.23%